joliclic/zml_webcontrol/readme.md

 ### Summary

-Control WS2812 leds with a NodeMCU (esp8266 card) connected to a WiFi network, by commands sent by a HTML interface thru WebSockets.
+Control WS2812 leds with a ESP8266 based card (NodeMCU, WeMos D1,...) connected to a WiFi network, by commands sent by a HTML interface thru WebSockets.
 This part concerns the web page to send commands to the masks.